roryeiffe/NgRx-Exercise/README.md

 As of right now, the app utilizes NgRx to display the list of food items in the "Market" section.
 The list of food items is stored in the `FoodState` and is retrieved using a selector.
 The `FoodState` also contains a list of food items that have been added to the cart.
 This list is currently empty and the "Cart" section is not displaying any food items.

 Take some time to explore the app and see how things are functioning.
 In particular, note the following:
+- [Food Model](src/app/models/food.model.ts) - This model is used to represent a food item.
+It contains the name of the food item, the price, and the quantity.
+Note that it also includes a unique id.
 - [Market Component](src/app/components/market/market.component.ts) - This component is responsible for displaying the list of food items in the "Market" section.
 It retrieves the list of food items from the `FoodState` using a selector.
 - [Food Service](src/app/services/food.service.ts) - This service is responsible for retrieving the list of food items from the "server".
 Mock data is used for this example so the app does not actually consume an external API.
 Feel free to edit the mock data in the service to add more food items.
 - [Food Reducer](src/app/state/foods.reducer.ts) - This reducer is responsible for updating the `FoodState` when the mock server is called.
 It simply populates the state with the contents of the mock data.